 I went on a kayak tour with Ezride kayak tours.
-I booked it for 10 a.m. so I wouldn’t loose the whole day and still can take some time to see a bit more of Lagos.
-So if you think the same like me – go on a kayak tour in the morning.
+I booked it for 10 a.m. so I wouldn’t lose the whole day and still can take some time to see a bit more of Lagos.
+So if you think the same as me – go on a kayak tour in the morning.
 It might be a bit chilly (+18-19) but it’s ok.
-Don’t jump into water and you won’t even notice that it’s cooler.
+Don’t jump into the water and you won’t even notice that it’s cooler.

-So with the kayaks we will see all the beaches that we went to yesterday plus we will visit some caves which is amazing.
-I still can’t understand how nature can create such a fantastic things!
+So with the kayaks, we will see all the beaches that we went to yesterday plus we will visit some caves which are amazing.
+I still can’t understand how nature can create such fantastic things!

-After really active morning let’s go get some well deserved lunch somewhere in town.
-Here’s a few places that’s worth a try – Pescador (traditional Portuguese food), Don Toro, Casa do Prego, The Green Room (Mexican), Nah Nah Bah.
+After a really active morning let’s go get some well-deserved lunch somewhere in town.
+Here are a few places that are worth a try – Pescador (traditional Portuguese food), Don Toro, Casa do Prego, The Green Room (Mexican), and Nah Nah Bah.

 Once we’re done – let’s head to the bus station and go to the Cabo de Sao Vicente (the Cape of Saint Vincent) – the most southwesterly point of Europe.
 Can it be more exciting than that?!
 Of course, don’t imagine that there’s going to be a lot to do but the views are amazing and the feeling that you’re on the edge of the whole continent is incredible!

-If you’re going with a car – perfect.
+If you’re going in a car – perfect.
 20 mins drive and you’re there.
-If you’re planning to go with the bus – also great but check the bus timings because during the day there’s just a few buses that are going to and back from that point.
+If you’re planning to go by bus – also great but check the bus timings because during the day there are just a few buses that are going to and back from that point.

 After this trip – free evening to do whatever your heart wants – eat, drink, walk around and enjoy the Lagos streets, do shopping, don’t do shopping, relax on the beach or in bed.

 Now for the other kind of day.
-I would recommend going to small town of Sagres.
-They say that this town is a surfers paradise.
+I would recommend going to the small town of Sagres.
+They say that this town is a surfer’s paradise.
 A town for adventure lovers, a town full of activities.
-You can go for a hike (there’s amazing and challenging hiking trails along the coast), take a deep sea fishing tour from the harbour, go on a kayak tour or challenge yourself and try surfing.
+You can go for a hike (there are amazing and challenging hiking trails along the coast), take a deep sea fishing tour from the harbour, go on a kayak tour or challenge yourself and try surfing.
 If you never tried that – no problem, there are a lot of options for beginners.
-Or you can walk around the town and stay on one of few Sagres beaches.
-So the choice is yours darling!
+Or you can walk around the town and stay on one of the few Sagres beaches.
+So the choice is yours, darling!
 Do whatever your big heart wants because you’re on holiday!

 So that’s my perfect 2 days in Lagos.
 Full of activities and rest.
 That’s how holiday should be isn’t it?